sit-2021-int214/010-CheapestElectricCars/assignment/HW04_63130500017/README.md

 1 9800
 ```

--Find minimal sales of this dataset
+- Find minimal sales of this dataset

 ```
 superstore_sales$Sales %>% min()